Mitsunori Takaboshi: Early career

+Super Formula

 For 2020, Takaboshi returned to open wheel Formula racing, competed with B-Max Racing race in 2020 Super Formula Championship for one round in the second race of the season.
 He replaces Teppei Natori who raced for 1 round but unable to continue due to medical condition.
 And also he competed in 2020 Super Formula Lights with the same team.
 He returned once again in 2021 for Super Formula, but this time he covered up Ryo Hirakawa for Team Impul due to Hirakawa tests Toyota Gazoo Racing Europe's Toyota GR010 Hybrid car.

+Takaboshi made his full season debut in Super Formula in 2025 with Team Impul.

-Super GT & Endurance Racing
+Super GT

+GT300

 Takaboshi made his debut in 2015 competed in the GT300 class of the Super GT at NDDP Racing, sharing a Nissan GT-R GT3 with Kazuki Hoshino.
 The duo won two races at the Chang International Circuit and Autopolis, and also scored a podium at Fuji.
 They finished fourth in the final standings with 61 points.

-In 2016, Takaboshi made the move to Europe, where he competed in both the Blancpain GT Series Sprint Cup and Blancpain GT Series Endurance Cup for Nissan GT Academy Team RJN.
-In the Sprint Cup he shared a Nissan GT-R Nismo GT3 with Alex Buncombe, while in the Endurance Cup he shared the same car with Buncombe and Lucas Ordóñez.
-In the Sprint Cup, a ninth place in the qualifying race on the Circuit de Barcelona-Catalunya was his best finish, leaving him scoreless in 33rd place in the championship.
-In the Endurance Cup, he achieved a podium finish in the season final at the Nürburgring to finish ninth overall with 39 points.
-In the Super GT, he also drove in three GT300 class races with the Dijon Racing team in a Nissan GT-R GT3, where he shared a car with Takayuki Aoki.
+He also drove in three GT300 class races with the Dijon Racing team in a Nissan GT-R GT3, where he shared a car with Takayuki Aoki.
 Tenth place at Motegi was his best result and he was 28th in the championship with 1 point.
-Within the Super GT, he also made his GT500 debut in the race at Suzuka with the MOLA team, sharing a Nissan GT-R with Satoshi Motoyama as a one-time replacement for Katsumasa Chiyo.
-They finished the race in third place, making Takaboshi seventeenth in the final standings with 13 points.

 For 2017, he also returned to Super GT with NDDP Racing and again shared a Nissan GT-R GT3 with Kazuki Hoshino for 2017.
 With a sixth place at Fuji as his best result, he finished seventeenth in the final standings.

+GT500

+He made his GT500 debut in the race at Suzuka with the MOLA team, sharing a Nissan GT-R with Satoshi Motoyama as a one-time replacement for Katsumasa Chiyo.
+They finished the race in third place, making Takaboshi seventeenth in the final standings with 13 points.

 In 2018, Takaboshi only competed in the Super GT, in which he made a permanent switch to the GT500 class to share a Nissan GT-R with João Paulo de Oliveira with the Kondo Racing team.
 Their best results were three sixth places at Okayama, Fuji and the Sportsland SUGO, leaving them with 23 points.
 Stayed with the same team, but he's teamed up with fellow Nissan driver Jann Mardenborough for 2019 & 2020.
 For 2021, with Kondo Racing teamed with Daiki Sasaki.